angie-tucker/tplinkusa-outdoor/source/wireless_range.rst

 | Safety Glass-Wire 1.0"      | 13 dB               | 18 dB             |
 +-----------------------------+---------------------+-------------------+

-2. How to place your wireless device for optimal reception and performance?
+2. How to place your wireless device for optimal reception and performance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Make sure there is no blocker between two wireless devices (Line-of-sight)
+1. Make sure there is no blocker between the two wireless devices (Line-of-sight)
-2. Adjust outdoor EAP adjustable antennas 90° to each other in a complex environment.
+2. Adjust the outdoor EAP adjustable antennas 90° to each other in a complex environment.
 Try different angles to get the best reflection and deflection in the radio path.

 3. What is Line-of-sight?
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The electromagnetic line-of-sight defined by a `Fresnel zone`_ |ExtLink|.
-Other than the line that draws from the center point from one access point to another.
-Any obstacles falling in the Fresnel zone will be considered a blocker of the radio waves.
-The easiest way to avoid the blockers is elevating  the antenna.
+The electromagnetic line-of-sight is defined by a `Fresnel zone`_ |ExtLink|.
+Other than the line drawn from the center point from one access point to another, any obstacles falling in the Fresnel zone will be considered a blocker of the radio waves.
+The easiest way to avoid the blockers is to elevate the antenna.
 The height of the antenna should be good enough to remove blockers in the Fresnel zone.

 .. image:: /images/line-of-sight.png
     :width: 80%